 Can you choose to be happy?
-If you’ve ever wondered Is happiness is a choice? then just keep reading.
-Although at first glance the answer appears complex, it also may be simpler than you think.
+If you’ve ever wondered Is happiness is a choice? this article is for you.
+Our answer is both “yes” and “no.” At first glance, the answer may appear complex, but choosing happiness might be simpler than you think.
+Keep reading, and we’ll explain why.
+Then we’ll explore eight powerful ideas on how to choose happiness!

 Can you choose to be happy?
 The first answer is No!

 If you’ve ever tried to change your mood from sad, mad, or anxious to happy by sheer willpower, then you know the human capacity to choose happiness is limited.
-Change one’s mood through grit is tough.
-And even if you manage to accomplish this maintaining grit-based happiness is even more difficult.
+Changing one’s mood through grit is tough.
+And even if you manage to accomplish this, maintaining grit-based happiness is even more difficult.

 The truth is, feelings are fickle.
 Moods come, go, and change over time.
 According to psychologist R.S.
 Woodsworth, feelings are a representation of our inner state.
 Choosing happiness isn’t as simple as telling our inner self, “It’s time to be happy now.”
 Emotions simply don’t work that way.